 HOW WEY PROTECT YOUR DATA

 The General Data Protection Regulations, or GDPR, came into force May 25th, 2018.
 The Regulations seek to provide protection of individuals' data and puts the onus on data holders to hold it legitimately, accurately and securely.
 Various senior members of the Club have investigated what is required, and as a result, we (along with all clubs and businesses) have reviewed and improved our data handling processes, continually seeking input and ways to improve and ensure compliance.

 WHY WE HOLD DATA

-We hold data on members to enable us to manage the Club business and financial affairs, to arrange coaching and training sessions, to keep in touch with rowing news and notices via our e-newsletter, 'By The Wey', to liaise with members and provide information to the national governing body, British Rowing.
+We hold data on members to enable us to manage the Club business and financial affairs, to arrange coaching and training sessions, to keep in touch with rowing news and notices via our e-newsletter, 'By The WEY', to correspond with members and provide information to the national governing body, British Rowing.

 WHAT DATA WE HOLD

-We hold information such as the member's name, date of birth (so we can manage age group related activities), phone number and email (if given), parental (for Juniors) and emergency contact information (phone, email), home address, school (Juniors) or workplace (Seniors), medical (for safety reasons), and the date of a capsize drill.
+We hold information such as the member's name, date of birth (so we can manage age group related activities), phone number and email (if given), parental (for Juniors) and emergency contact information (phone, email), home address, school (Juniors) or occupation (Seniors), medical (for safety reasons), and the date of a capsize drill.